stoneLeaf/aimable/docs/Plugin-development.md

 usage:

     <rmmh> .echo hots
-    <skybot> Scaevolus: hotshots
+    <aimable> Scaevolus: hotshots

 This plugin example defines a command that replies with twice its input.
-It can be invoked by saying phrases in a channel the bot is in, notably ".echo", "skybot: echo", and "skybot, echo" (assuming the bot's nick is "skybot").
+It can be invoked by saying phrases in a channel the bot is in, notably ".echo", "aimable: echo", and "aimable, echo" (assuming the bot's nick is "aimable").

 ## Plugin hooks ##